luryus/luryus.github.io/content/blog/wden-windows-503/index.md

 [^curl.exe]: Yes, in PowerShell, `curl` is an alias for Invoke-Webrequest, `curl.exe` is real curl.
 Not confusing at all.

 [^bitwarden-cf-headers]: I'm 99% sure that I saw these headers in some _responses_ from Bitwarden during my investigation and exploration.
-Given that these headers are only for internal use, I thought it was really weird at the time.
+At the time, I thought it was strange, given that these headers are only for internal use.
 When writing this, I could no longer find them in any responses, so maybe Bitwarden has fixed something about the headers recently.

-[^worker]: Bitwarden's source code has some references to Cloudflare workers being used, and during my testing I saw Cloudflare error messages from a worker throwing an error.
+[^worker]: Bitwarden's source code has some references to Cloudflare workers being used, and during my testing I saw Cloudflare error messages about a worker throwing an error.